TypedRest/OpenServiceBroker/doc/main.md

         .AddOpenServiceBroker();
 ```

+You can use the **[project template](https://github.com/TypedRest/OpenServiceBroker/tree/master/template)** to quickly set up a pre-configured ASP.NET Core 3.1 project with `OpenServiceBroker.Server`.

 ### Versioning

 The Server Library inspects the `X-Broker-API-Version` header for all requests (as defined in the specification).
 Currently it accepts all versions from `2.0` to `2.16`.